Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 - OpenSSL with [Powershell Core (v7.0+)](https://github.com/PowerShell/PowerShell) Example:

 ```
-$pswd= Read-Host -Prompt "Please enter a password to encrypt the self signed certificate with"
+$pswd = Read-Host -Prompt "Please enter a password to encrypt the self signed certificate with"

 # Create a new certificate in .crt format with the subject name as *.azurewebsites.net.
 You could also provide a specific subject name of your permissions api.
 openssl req -newkey rsa:4096 -x509 -sha256 -days 365 -nodes -out certificate.crt -keyout certificate.key -subj         "/CN=*.azurewebsites.net"